Skip to content

 Link to this section

-2. In the window that opens, enter a name for the application.
+2. Enter a name for the application.

-3. Select Machine-to-machine (M2M).
+3. Choose Machine-to-machine (M2M).

 4. Select Save.